pkeogan/laravel-saml2/README.md

+#this is a fork from kingstart/laravel-saml and pcable/laravel-saml

 # Laravel SAML

 Laravel-SAML implements a SAML2 IDP plugin to transform laravel into a SAML identity provider (IDP) beside the regular authentication.
 The package is designed to work with Laravel 5.4 or above.